voutilad/rp-connect-python/README.md

   stdout: {}
 ```

-> Note the use of `mode: single`!
+> Note the use of `mode: global`!

 ### `pyarrow`
-Works fine in `single` mode.
+Works fine in `global` mode.
 Might provide a better means of accessing large
 datasets lazily vs. Pandas.

 ### `pillow`
-Seems to work ok in `legacy` mode, but doesn't support sub-interpreters,
+Seems to work ok in `isolated_legacy` mode, but doesn't support
-so recommended to run in `single` mode.
+sub-interpreters, so recommended to run in `global` mode.

 An example of a directory scanner that identifies types of JPEGs: